hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 If AMEGIC++ is used, Sherpa requires an initialization run, where C++ source code is written to disk.
 This code must be compiled into dynamic libraries by the user by running the makelibs script in the working directory.
-Alternatively, if `scons <http://www.scons.org/>`_ is installed, you may invoke :kbd:`<prefix>/bin/make2scons` and run :kbd:`scons install`.
 After this step Sherpa is run again for the actual cross section integrations and event generation.
 For more information on and examples of how to run Sherpa using AMEGIC++, see :ref:`Running Sherpa with AMEGIC++`.